 In general, we do not want to drop a large number of observations from a dataset without good reason.
 Instead, try to scale back your investigation to a particular subgroup of the data that is clearly defined by some criteria, and does not simply correspond dropping records with corrupted values.
 When you discover that an unusual value is in fact correct, you still might decide to exclude the record from your analysis because it’s so different from the rest of your data and you do not want it to overly influence your analysis.

-What ever approach you take, you will want to study the possible impact of the changes that you make on your analysis.
-For example, try to determine whether the records with corrupted values are similar to each other, and different from the rest of the data.
+Whatever approach you take, you will want to study the possible impact of the changes that you make on your analysis.
+For example, try to determine whether the records with corrupted values are similar to one another, and different from the rest of the data.

 Quality checks can reveal issues in the data that need to be addressed before proceeding with analysis.